bitlaab-bolt/stencil/README.md

 **File Templating Engine**

-Stencil is an easy-to-use templating engine written in Zig.
+Stencil is a lightweight templating engine that combines performance and flexibility.
+It caches parsed templates for fast reuse, dynamically evaluates runtime values, and supports conditional injection so templates adapt to context.

 ## Platform Support